hazelcast/hazelcast-reference-manual/src/Storage/HotRestartPersistence.md

-This chapter explains the Hazelcast's Hot Restart Persistence feature, introduced with Hazelcast 3.6, which provides fast cluster restarts by storing the states of the cluster members on the disk.
+This chapter explains the Hazelcast's Hot Restart Persistence feature, introduced with Hazelcast 3.6.
+Hot Restart Persistence provides fast cluster restarts by storing the states of the cluster members on the disk.
 This feature is currently provided for the Hazelcast map data structure and the Hazelcast JCache implementation.

 ### Hot Restart Persistence Overview